Free Business Review

 The social care industry is experiencing a raft of challenges, many of which show no signs of abating.
 From staff shortages and increasing operational costs, through to a sharp decline in occupancy levels due to a combination of squeezed family budgets and a reduction in Local Authority (LA) referrals, along with ensuring compliance with ever-changing regulatory requirements and adequate levels of care are maintained at all times, has the potential to push some care home providers to breaking point.

-If you run a care home and have found the past year to have been particularly challenging, you may be considering placing your business into liquidation.
+If you run a care home and have found the past few years to have been particularly challenging, you may be considering placing your business into liquidation.
 Voluntary liquidation is done via a formal insolvency method known as a Creditors’ Voluntary Liquidation – or CVL.
 It is a director-initiated process which brings about the end of an insolvent company.

 Liquidating a care home does not just impact the directors of the company and its outstanding creditors, but also the lives and living situation of many elderly or unwell residents.
-Your insolvency practitioner will be able to talk you through the entire liquidation process, ensuring you know exactly what it means for you, as well as your staff and your care home’s residents.
+Your insolvency practitioner will be able to talk you through the entire liquidation process, ensuring you know exactly what it means for you, as well as your staff and residents.

-If your care home is experiencing financial difficulties, yet you are keen to see whether the business can be turned back around, we will explore all the options open to you and your business in order to minimize any disruption to your care home and the residents who call it home.
+If your care home is experiencing financial difficulties, yet you are keen to see whether the business can be turned back around, we can also explore all the options open to you and your business in order to minimize any disruption to your care home and the residents who call it home.

-Anthea’s residential care home has a reputation for providing quality care and exceptional living conditions for the 45 residents who call it their home.
+Anthea’s residential care home has a solid reputation for providing quality care and exceptional living conditions for the 45 residents who call it their home.